yelypk/Runaway-Trap-Game/README.md

 # Runaway Trap
 A fast-paced 2D action game built with **LÖVE** and **Lua** using a lightweight **Entity–Component–System (ECS)** approach.
 You play as a green runner, chased by red enemies.
-Lure them into a rotating trap while staying clear yourself.
-Touch the trap - and it’s game over.
+Lure them into a rotating trap.

 ![Gameplay](src/images/gameImage.png)